 Chapter 4 uses two case studies, situated in different places and points in time to show how girls and boys are brought up or socialised differently.
 This enables students to understand that the process of socialisation is not uniform; instead, it is socially determined and changes continuously over time.
 The chapter also addresses the fact that societies assign different values to the roles men and women play.
 The work they do becomes a basis for inequality and discrimination.
-Housework, which is primarily done by women is often not considered as ‘work’ and, therefore made invisible and devalued.
+Housework, which is primarily done by women, is often not considered ‘work’ and, therefore, made invisible and devalued.

 Chapter 5: Women Change the World

-Chapter 5 develops ideas around gender inequalities in the world of work and describes women’s struggles for equality.
+Chapter 5 develops ideas about gender inequalities in the world of work and describes women’s struggles for equality.
 The chapter also points out that opportunities like education are not equally available to boys and girls.
 After reading about the lives of two Indian women, from the 19th and 20th centuries, students see how women struggled to change their lives by learning to read and write.
-The chapter concludes with a photo-essay that gives examples of different strategies the women’s movement has used to fight for change.
+The chapter concludes with a photo essay that gives examples of different strategies the women’s movement has used to fight for change.